John Darling and Son: Darling family

+First generation

+Early years in Scotland

 John Darling (23 February 1831 – 10 April 1905) was born in Edinburgh, Scotland, in 1831, second son of John Darling of Duns, into a family of modest means, and was educated at George Heriot's School.
-His father died when he was 10, and he was forced to leave school at the age of 11.
+His father died when he was ten years, and he was forced to leave school, aged eleven years.
 His first job was as an office boy at the printing shop of Balfour & Jack, but lost that job after six or eight weeks.
 He next worked at Duncan Sinclair and Sons' type foundry "Whitford House", then at Alexander Wilson & Son, followed by James Marr, Gallie, & Co., where he worked for about 12 years.
-Several of his friends, including Alexander Dowie and Joseph Ferguson, later an owner of The Register, had emigrated to South Australia in 1851, and realizing the lack of opportunities for advancement in Edinburgh, decided to follow them.
+Several of his friends, including Alexander Dowie and Joseph Fergusonlater an owner of The Registerhad emigrated to South Australia in 1851, and realising the lack of opportunities for advancement in Edinburgh, decided to follow them.
 He was not a wealthy man, and did not qualify for assisted passage, so it took some time before they emigrated.

-Business
+Establishment of flour milling in Adelaide

-Early in 1855 he, his wife and two sons arrived at Semaphore, South Australia in the "Isabella",sailing from Leith.
+Early in 1855 John Darling Sr., his wife and two sons arrived at Semaphore, South Australia in the "Isabella", sailing from Leith.
 Four days later he was working in the Rundle Street store of Berry & Gall.
 This job did not last long, but through a friend he soon found employment with baker Robert Birrell of Grenfell Street.
 This job lasted two years before he left to earn a living with a horse and cart, and at the same time helped set up his wife in a store adjacent to the Stag Inn on Rundle Street.
 This failed to attract much custom so they built a shop "Millbrook Store" on Glen Osmond Road, which slowly became profitable.
 Meanwhile, he had been approached by James Smith, of Giles & Smith, Waymouth Street who had a flour mill on West Terrace and in the five years in their employ learned the wheat and flour business.
 He then resigned from Giles and Smith, and in 1865 was trading independently.
 In 1867 he took over the sole management of the grain stores in Waymouth Street formerly owned by R. G. Bowen (later to become the factory of D & W. Murray).

-In 1872 he made his eldest son John Darling, jun. a partner in the business, thereafter known as J. Darling & Son, millers, grain, and general merchants.
-For 30 years the business grew steadily, the "Grain King" setting up branches throughout South Australia's wheat belt, buying up flour mills then establishing agencies in Melbourne in 1880 and London, his company handling most of Australia's export grain.
+In 1872 he made his eldest son John Darling Jr. a partner in the business, thereafter known as John Darling & Son, millers, grain, and general merchants.
+For thirty years the business grew steadily, the "Grain King" setting up branches throughout South Australia's wheat belt, buying up flour mills then establishing agencies in Melbourne in 1880 and London, his company handling most of Australia's export grain.

+John Darling Sr. retired from the business in October 1897, and he died of sudden heart failure at the family home "Thurloo" on Kent Terrace, Kent Town.